bluebirz/bluebirz.github.io/_drafts/sqlcmp.md

 ## tl;dr

-Let's say we have two tables and want to compare and find any differences in all columns.
+**tl;dr (too long; don't read)**: Let's say we have two tables and want to compare and find any differences in all columns.
 We can use this query.

 ```sql
 SELECT "exist in A" as result, *